Guide to Oak Harbor Easter Services in 2021

 Follow these suggestions to get yourself mentally and physically ready to launch your real estate career:

-- Pick a brokerage.
 Interview the top brokerages in your area.
 Since the real estate exam process doesn’t really give you what you need to serve people or build your own business you want to join a brokerage with a robust training program and ongoing support.
 Schedule a no-pressure introduction meeting with our brokerage today!
-Email us at WhidbeyCommunications@Windermere.com to do so.
+Email us at WhidbeyCommunications@Windermere.com to do so. - Change your phone number to a local area code if it is not already.
+Nowadays all cell phones have caller ID and everyone is screening calls from out of state numbers.
+Do not confuse people, all real estate is local and your phone number should be too.

 - If you are beginning your real estate career in November or December then now is a great time to start collecting mailing addresses for Christmas cards.